Deploy Microsoft Outlook Signature Using Microsoft Intune or MECM.

 2. Add two Lock screen images, one for Landscape and optionally another for Portrait Screens.
 (Not covered in this article)

-4. Add MP4 video file for Windows Screensaver.
+4. Add an MP4 video file for the Windows Screensaver.
 You can add a video for Landscape screens and a video for Portrait screens.
 (Not covered in this article)

 Click the “Import Outlook signature” button to import the newly designed email signatures—New, Reply, and Web message signatures — one at a time from the folder containing the email signatures.
 When adding the Signature templates to the WPSecure Personalization Package, select the HTM file.
 The supporting folders, RTF & TXT files (if present) will be added automatically.
 Click on the imported item to preview it.